Communication with customers to maximize customer satisfaction

 Industrial Automation Business (IAB), which offers control equipment and factory automation systems, is working to help customers to realize innovation in manufacturing with a wide range of OMRON products, applications that connect the products, combined with services and support.

 There is an increasing demand for services and support on production floors with drastic changes in social environment, such as technical innovation seen in robots and IoT, as well as labor shortage.
-IAB, with its own global network of about 150 locations in 40 countries/regions, is ready to meet such demand by offering extensive services and support that meet each customer’s business process, from facility design, implementation, to maintenance.
+In order to respond to these needs, we use our own proprietary network spanning countries around the world to provide extensive service and support tailored to customers' business processes, ranging from equipment design through to installation and maintenance.

 To the customers expanding their business overseas, IAB wants them to feel assured in using OMRON's control equipment anywhere and anytime.
 To this end, IAB identified nearly 20 core services and support, visualizing the service provision status, not only in Japan but at each global area, and started offering them the latest information.
 Moreover, IAB is working to minimize the customers' workload and concerns in different multinational procedures, by establishing the stronger structure to link OMRON's global sites with each other, to closely assist customers.

-IAB Japan's website placed first in the 2018 B-to-B site ranking established by Tribeck Brand Strategies, Inc. for the twelfth consecutive year.
+IAB Japan's website placed first in the 2020 B-to-B site ranking established by Tribeck Brand Strategies, Inc. for the fourteenth consecutive year.
 IAB's steady efforts to enable continuous improvements in the world of the ever-advancing internet were highly regarded by customers, which resulted in this recurring honor.
 IAB will continue offering a broader range of information and service of high value to customers' manufacturing.

 We at IAB will continue our efforts to keep up with further technical evolution and realization of innovative applications.
 To do so, we will keep challenging ourselves to create new services and support, making the most of OMRON-only technologies, know-hows, and experience earned at actual production floors.
 We at IAB want to be recognized by our customers as their partners in manufacturing innovation, so that we will work harder not only on hardware (control equipment) and software (applications) but also better services and support.
 We will keep evolving, together with customers.